nerves-project/nerves-project.github.io/docs.md

 Each Nerves subproject contains its license as part of the project.
 In most cases the license is the [MIT License](http://opensource.org/licenses/MIT).

+### Where did my Ethernet go?

+Nerves comes up very barebones.
+This is supposed to be a feature, but it can make getting started more difficult.
+If you have wired Ethernet on your platform, the steps are as follows: (Works on BeagleBone Black and Raspberry Pi Model B and B+)

+    os:cmd("/sbin/ip link set eth0 up").
+    os:cmd("/sbin/ip addr add 192.168.1.40/24 dev eth0").
+    os:cmd("/sbin/ip route add default via 192.168.1.1").

+If you're using Elixir, the corresponding commands are:

+    :os.cmd('/sbin/ip link set eth0 up')
+    :os.cmd('/sbin/ip addr add 192.168.1.40/24 dev eth0')
+    :os.cmd('/sbin/ip route add default via 192.168.1.1')

 ### I like Elixir.
 How can I switch the shell to iex?

 First, make sure the `iex` is included in your project's release.
 See the